 Glue on all of the rest of the window and door trim.
 You can add them after you put the building together, but it is much easier to add while the walls are flat.

-Use the 1/8″ double sided adhesive tape to attach vellum to the inside of the building pieces.
+Use glue or 1/8″ double sided adhesive tape to attach vellum to the inside of the building pieces.
 Again, this is much easier while the walls are flat.
-You could use glue to attach the velum instead, but if you use too much it can bleed into your window space and ruin the look.
+If you use glue to attach the velum, be careful not to use too much as it can bleed into your window space and ruin the look.

 Sign and date the inside of your work now.
 When I use a bottom insert, I sign the insert.
 Fold along the score lines.

 Assemble The House Structure

 Fold the Inside Bend and the Tower pieces.
 Glue the Tower into a rectangle and then glue to the Inside Bend, aligning the bottoms and the cutout.
 I use plastic binder clips to hold the pieces together while the glue dries.

 These next steps I will show using cardstock.
 I glued the house together originally using one way, but over time I realized there was a different way to glue it together that made a cleaner finish.
 I managed to adjust my aluminum can house, but didn’t want to take it completely apart again to show these steps.

 Glue the Curved Front to the Tower, making sure to always align the bottoms.